-One of the first things homeowners do when they consider selling their home is going to Realtor.com, Trulia, or Zillow to get their Zestimate or their estimated home value in the current market.
-These mega data-based websites access public and user-submitted data and plug this information into an algorithm to compute an estimate.
+One of the first things homeowners do when they consider selling their home is go to Realtor.com, Trulia, or Zillow to get their Zestimate or their estimated home value in the current market.
+These mega-data-based websites access public and user-submitted data and plug this information into an algorithm to compute an estimate.
 There’s just one problem, Idaho is a non-disclosure state.

 So, what does a non-disclosure state mean?
 It means that sale prices in a real estate transaction are not disclosed, recorded, or published as public records.
 However, the National Association of Realtors (NAR) website states that non-disclosure states “cannot withhold sold data from Multiple Listing Service (MLS) data feeds.”
 The restrictions on disclosing this data relate only to the public display of that information.
 So, if you want to know the true sales price of a home, you will need to ask the seller directly or work with a real estate professional with access to the MLS.